phoughton/What_the_dickens_RAG/README.md

 python db_pop.py
 ```

-This will slice up some of the files in the data_in folder.
+This will slice up some of the files in the data_in folder and load them into the vector DB...

 ## What does it do?